quijanox/installfest/README.md

 - `Advanced > When performing a search > Search the current folder`
 - Add HD & User to favorites

+### Widget Preferences
+- Remove all
+- Add calculator
+- Download Quick Calendar and add to Widgets

 # Bash
 1. Check if you have a `.bashrc` file in your home directory.
 Open the terminal and type `ls ~/.bashrc`.
 If you receive a warning saying no such file or directory exists, type `touch ~/.bashrc`.
 This creates an empty file for us.